pmndrs/zustand/readme.md

 const foo = useStore(state => state.foo[props.id], [props.id])
 ```

-From now on your selector will only run when either the state changes, or the selector itself.
+From now on your selector is memoized and will only run when either the state changes, or the selector itself.

 ## Async actions